-What’s the July birthstone? | EarthSky.org
+EarthSky | July birthstone: The rare and precious ruby

-The ruby, birthstone for July, is among the most highly prized of gemstones.
-Large rubies are harder to find than large diamonds, emeralds and sapphires.
+Along with its close relative, the sapphire, rubies are a form of the mineral corundum.
+This mineral is normally drab and gray in color.
+So, basically, a red corundum gemstone is a ruby, and all other colored corundum gemstones – orange, yellow, brown, green, blue, purple, violet, black, and colorless – are sapphires.
+And that makes the July birthstone – the ruby – rare and precious.
+It’s among the most highly prized of gemstones.
+Large rubies are harder to find than large diamonds.
+They’re harder than emeralds and sapphires.

 As a result, rubies’ value increases with size more than any other gemstone.

-Along with its close relative, the sapphire, the ruby is a form of the mineral corundum, which is normally drab and grey in color.
-Red gemstone corundum is called ruby.
-All other gemstone corundum colors – orange, yellow, brown, green, blue, purple, violet, black, and colorless – are called sapphires.
+The word ruby comes from the Latin “ruber,” meaning red.
+This name formerly applied to all red stones, including red spinel, red tourmaline, and red garnet.

 The Mogok valley of Upper Burma is famous as the source for the finest and rarest rubies of all, known as “pigeon’s blood” for the stones’ intense red color.
 Another major source of rubies is Thailand, well-known for dark, brownish-red rubies.
 Both Thailand and Burma regard the ruby as their national stone.

-In the Orient, rubies were once believed to contain the spark of life – “a deep drop of the heart’s blood of Mother Earth,” according to ancient Eastern legends.
-Ancient Asian stories tell that the ruby was self-luminous.
+In much of Asia, people once believed that rubies contained the spark of life – “a deep drop of the heart’s blood of Mother Earth,” according to ancient Eastern legends.
+Plus ancient Asian stories say the ruby is self-luminous.
 They called it “glowing stone” or “lamp stone.”
-It’s said that an emperor of China once used a large ruby to light his chamber, where it glowed as bright as day.
+One story is that an emperor of China used a large ruby to light his chamber, where it glowed as bright as day.
 Brahmins – Hindu priests of the highest caste – believed that the homes of the gods were lit by enormous emeralds and rubies.
 Later, Greek legends told the story of a female stork, who repaid the kindness of Heraclea by bringing her a brilliant ruby – a ruby so bright that it illuminated Heraclea’s room at night.

-Ancient Hindus, Burmese, and Ceylonese regarded sapphires as unripe rubies, believing that if they buried the sapphire in the ground, it would mature to a rich red ruby.
+Ancient Hindus, Burmese, and Ceylonese regarded sapphires as unripe rubies.
+Thus believing if they buried the sapphire in the ground, it would mature to a rich red ruby.

 In the Middle Ages, rubies were thought to bring good health, as well as guard against wicked thoughts, amorous desires, and disputes.
 Rubies, along with other types of red stones, were said to cure bleeding.
 And it was believed that the ruby held the power to warn its owner of coming misfortunes, illness, or death, by turning darker in color.
-It is said that Catherine of Aragon, first wife of King Henry VIII, predicted her downfall in seeing the darkening of her ruby.
+Also, it is said that Catherine of Aragon, first wife of King Henry VIII, predicted her downfall when seeing the darkening of her ruby.

-The word ruby is derived from the Latin “ruber,” meaning red.
-This name was once used to describe all red stones, including red spinel, red tourmaline, and red garnet.
 Many famous rubies in history turned out not to be rubies after all.
 For example, the famed Timur ruby – given to Queen Victoria in 1851 – was later found to be ruby spinel.

-Find out about the birthstones for the other months of the year.

 January birthstone